falcianij/fishcarbon/README.md

 ## Instructions

 Download all materials together.
-Open the R project file and use the RMarkdown (.Rmd) files in the `vignettes` folder to generate and use data in `data`.
+Open the `fishcarbon.Rproj` R project file and use the RMarkdown (.Rmd) files in the `vignettes` folder to generate and use data in `data`.

-+ The `vignettes` folder contains the files used to generate data, including code documentation.
++ The `vignettes` folder contains the files (numbered in order) used to generate data, including code documentation.
 The GitHub markdown (.md) vignettes contain rendered instructions for ease of reading within GitHub.
 Please take a look!
 + The `R` folder contains the functions referenced in the vignettes.
 + The `data_out` folder contains the working copy example data used in the first vignette, *010_fishing_strategy_randomization*.
 + The `data` folder contains the data used in the article (9 species) and the supplementary materials (18 species) which are referenced in the second vignette, *020_analysis*.